Aberdeen sees double-digit emerging markets rebound in 2016

 "No one is expecting the oil price to pop at all.
 You have to go out two years to get $60 (per barrel)," she said, adding the strong consensus for low crude prices meant no one was looking at what the effect would be of a rise in 2016.

-Higher oil prices would be tough on Europe, and also reverse some of the recent investment flows that had favored Asia over Latin America.
+Higher oil prices would be tough on Europe, and also reverse some of the recent investment flows that had favoured Asia over Latin America.

 (Reporting by Karin Strohecker; Editing by Mark Trevelyan)